-A UK insurance broker sends a set of notes about individual customers to a company in a non-EEA country.
+A UK insurance broker sends a set of notes about individual customers to a company outside the UK.
 These notes are handwritten and are not stored on computer or in any particular order.
-The non-EEA company adds the notes to a computer customer management system.
+The non-UK company adds the notes to a computer customer management system.
 This is a restricted transfer.

 Putting personal data on to a website will often result in a restricted transfer.
-The restricted transfer takes place when someone outside the EEA accesses that personal data via the website.
+The restricted transfer takes place when someone outside the UK accesses that personal data via the website.

-If you load personal data onto a UK server which is then available through a website, and you plan or anticipate that the website may be accessed from outside the EEA, you should treat this as a restricted transfer.
+If you load personal data onto a UK server which is then available through a website, and you plan or anticipate that the website may be accessed from outside the UK, you should treat this as a restricted transfer.